top of page

 Understanding Learning Difficulties

-The "Window of Tolerance" is a psychological term for the optimal emotional range where stress is manageable.
-Crossing this window can lead to "big" emotions and "bigger" behaviours.
+The 'Window of Tolerance' is a psychological term that refers to the optimal emotional range in which stress is manageable.
+When we move outside this window, it can lead to intense emotions and heightened behaviours.

 NICABM infographic of how trauma can affect your window of tolerance

-This video provides an overview of Eye Movement Desensitization and Reprocessing (EMDR) therapy for children and young people.
-While starting EMDR can be challenging, it offers a highly effective way for children to process trauma, reduce anxiety and deal with a range of adverse experiences.
-Click here to watch video
+This video provides an overview of Eye Movement Desensitisation and Reprocessing (EMDR) therapy for children and young people.
+While starting EMDR can be challenging, it offers a highly effective way for children to process trauma, reduce anxiety, and cope with a range of adverse experiences.

 EMDR video